Amsterdam/authorization_django/README.md

 ```

 Add `authorization_django.authorization_middleware` to the list of middlewares
-in `settings.py`, and configure either a JWKS as json or a url to a JWKS.
+in `settings.py`, and configure either a JWKS as json or an url to a JWKS.

 ```
 MIDDLEWARE = (